 The practice had a palliative care register and had regular internal as well as multidisciplinary meetings to discuss the care and support needs of these patients and their families.
-The practice also participated in local prescribing benchmarking run by the CCG.
-This is a process of evaluating performance data from the practice and comparing it to similar surgeries in the area.
-This benchmarking data showed the practice had outcomes that were comparable to other services in the area.

 Effective staffing

 Practice staffing included medical, nursing, managerial and administrative staff.
 We reviewed staff training records and saw that staff were up to date with attending mandatory courses such as cardiopulmonary resuscitation (CPR) and safeguarding.
 All GPs were up to date with their yearly continuing professional development requirements and had either been revalidated or had a date for revalidation.
 (Every GP is appraised annually, and undertakes a fuller assessment called revalidation every five years.
 Only when revalidation has been confirmed by the General Medical Council can the GP continue to practise and remain on the performers list with NHS England).